Union Defence Force

 Duties, Functions, and Responsibilities

-The UDF is, aside from its primary duty of the defence of the Realm against internal and external aggressors as well as other enemies, by law also charged with the following duties, functions, and responsibilities:
+The UDF was, aside from its primary duty of the defence of the Realm against internal and external aggressors as well as other enemies, by law also charged with the following duties, functions, and responsibilities:

 - the furtherance of, where applicable and allowed, the foreign and domestic policies of the King;